axibase/atsd/installation/sles-offline.md

 ## Check Dependencies

-Check that required dependencies are present on the target machine
+Check that required dependencies are present on the target server.

 ```sh
 sudo zypper search -i java-1_8_0-openjdk-devel which net-tools iproute2
 ```

-Verify that all of these dependencies were found
+Verify that all of these dependencies were found.

 ```txt
 S  | Name                     | Summary                                                     | Type